-An appropriate proxy fund for each variable subaccount shall be designed in order to develop the investment return paths.
-The development of the scenarios for the proxy funds is a fundamental step in the modeling and can have a significant impact on results.
-As such, the company must map each variable account to an appropriately crafted proxy fund normally expressed as a linear combination of recognized market indices, sub-indices or funds.
+Index accounts sharing similar index crediting strategies may also be grouped for modeling to an appropriately crafted proxy strategy normally expressed as a linear combination of recognized market indices, sub-indices or funds, in order to develop the investment return paths and associated interest crediting.
+Each index crediting strategy’s specific risk characteristics, associated index parameters, and relationship to the stochastically generated scenarios in Section 8 should be considered before grouping or assigning to a proxy strategy.
+Grouping and/or development of a proxy strategy may not be done in a manner that intentionally understates the resulting reserve.

 Model Cells

 Projections may be performed for each contract in force on the date of valuation or by assigning contracts into representative cells of model plans using all characteristics and criteria having a material impact on the size of the reserve.
 Assigning contracts to model cells may not be done in a manner that intentionally understates the resulting reserve.

 4. Modeling of Hedges

 a.
-For a company that does not have a CDHS:
+For a company that does not have a future hedging program supporting the contracts falling under the scope of VM-22 SR requirements:

 i.
 The company shall not consider the cash flows from any future hedge purchases or any rebalancing of existing hedge assets in its modeling.

 ii.
 Existing hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
-The hedge assets may then be considered in one of two ways:

-Include the asset cash flows from any contractual payments and maturity values in the projection model; or

-No hedge positionsin which case the hedge positions held on the valuation date are replaced with cash and/or other general account assets in an amount equal to the aggregate market value of these hedge positions.

-Guidance Note: If the hedge positions held on the valuation date are replaced with cash, then as with any other cash, such amounts may then be invested following the company’s investment strategy.
+b.
+For a company that has a future hedging program supporting the contracts falling under the scope of VM-22 SR requirements:

+i.
+For a hedging program with hedge payoffs that offset interest credits associated with indexed interest strategies (indexed interest credits):

+a) In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset interest credits to contract holders.

+b) Existing hedging instruments that are currently held by the company for offseting the indexed credits in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
+Existing hedging instruments that are currently held by the company not for offsetting the indexed credits should be modeled consistently with the requirements of Section 4.A.4.a.ii.

+c) An Index Credit Hedge Margin for these instruments shall be reflected by reducing index interest credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and be no less than [X%] multiplicatively of the interest credited.
+In the absence of sufficient and credible company experience, a margin of [Y%] shall be assumed.
+There is no cap on the index credit hedge margin if company experience indicates actual error is greater than [Y%].
+It is permissible to substitute stress-testing for sufficient and credible experience if such stress-testing comprehensively considers a robust range of future market conditions.

-A company may switch from method a) to method b) at any time, but it may only change from b) to a) with the approval of the domiciliary commissioner.b.
-For a company with a CDHSAn, the detailed requirements for the modeling of hedges are defined in Section 9.
+ii.
+For a company that hedges any contractual obligation or risks other than indexed interest credits, the detailed requirements for the modeling of hedges are defined in Section 9.
 The following requirements do not supersede the detailed requirements.

-The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the stochastic reserve.
+a) The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the SR.